mjpclab/goVirtualHost/README.md

 - `ConflictIPAddress`

-One Virtual host tries to listen on a specific IP address and port, while another virtual host tries to listen on a wildcard IP(e.g. "0.0.0.0") of same port.
+One Virtual host tries to listen on a specific IP:port, while another virtual host tries to listen on a wildcard IP of port(e.g. ":port").
+Or one virtual host tries to listen on a specific version of wildcard IP of port(e.g. "0.0.0.0:port" or "[::]:port"), while another virtual host tries to listen on a wildcard IP of port(e.g. ":port").

 - `ConflictTLSMode`